AmpersandTarski/documentation/tutorial/what-is-an-information-system.md

 We will study an information system called "Hawaii".
 The purpose of that system is to let students find out for which trips they qualify.
 In order to take a trip to \(for example\) Rome, you have to pass the courses "Latin" and "World Religions" first.
 In the same application, a teacher can register which courses are required for which trip.
 You can play with the application to see how it works.

 Please [click here](http://ampersand.tarski.nl/Hawaii) to try it.
-Play around a little bit to find out which courses, students and trips there are and try to see what happens if you add or remove information from the system.
+The next click is on the button "overview" \(the top of the page\) and then you can browse through the data in this system.
+Find out which courses, students and trips there are and try to see what happens if you add or remove information from the system.
+You can use this assignment as a guide:

+## Assignment

+* * Suppose there are no requirements for going to `Amsterdam`.
+Is this the case in [the application](http://ampersand.tarski.nl/Hawaii)?
+If such requirements for `Amsterdam`exist, remove them.
+Which students qualify for going to that destination?
+* Now register student `Brown` for going to `Rome`.
+* Now register student `Applegate` for going to `Hawaii`
+* Now require `Dutch` for going to `Amsterdam`.

 This information system was built by the following code: